Dooders/Dooders/docs/Dooder.md

 A Dooder's behavior is an expression of both its genetics and environment.
 Some attributes can change over time, like the energy supply, while others can be immutable, like the metabolism.

-## Modules

-How the dooder takes in information; how it processes that information; and what it does with that information.

 ## Death and Reproduction